top of page

 Supporting Families

-A Stone Unturned, explores a crucial and timely topic: the impact of excessive screen time on the development of young children, particularly those under 4.
+A Stone Unturned, explores a crucial and timely topic: excessive screen time and the development of our youngest children, particularly those under 4.

-By combining personal stories from the documentary with impactful resources and support, we are empowering parents, child care providers, teachers and early interventionists to help all children thrive to their full potential.
+What do studies say about screen time and brain development?
+Can digital screen fasts really help early interventions for autism and development delays?
+Our stories with families and clinicians have the answers. we are empowering parents, child care providers, teachers and early interventionists to help all children thrive to their full potential.

 What Providers, Parents and Child Development Specialists are Saying